 What’s next for

-v0.1 (target release date: February 2022): We’ll add all remaining ECGs—the full set of patients who had a cardiac ultrasound in the year before their ECG, as well as all patients who had a cardiac ultrasound in the year after their ECG.
+v1 (target release date: Summer 2022): We’ll add all remaining ECGs—the full set of patients who had a cardiac ultrasound in the year before their ECG, as well as all patients who had a cardiac ultrasound in the year after their ECG.

 Finally, we’ll add ECGs from a completely new set of patients: those who had ECGs done during primary care or ER visits, but did not have ultrasounds.
 These are exactly the kinds of patients in whom we’d like to identify undiagnosed prior heart attacks—they are the ultimate hold-out set, because we don’t (yet) have labels for them.
 On the other hand, we do have some other ways to understand whether physicians have already diagnosed and treated the heart attacks: these patients’ diagnoses and medications.
 We can use this to start to understand whether algorithmic predictions are providing genuinely new information.

-Dataset construction and key variables relevant to the medical setting are shown in the schematic below.
+Dataset construction and key outcome variables are shown in the schematic below.
 A note on color choices: the burnt siena (orange) indicates the node that corresponds to the observations (rows) in the dataset, and the grape (purple) indicates key patient outcomes.

 Note that this section describes the